Avani Chaturvedi

 Squadron Leader Avani Chaturvedi (born 27 October 1993) is an Indian pilot from Rewa district, Madhya Pradesh.
 She was declared as the first female combat pilot in India along with two of her cohorts, Mohana Singh Jitarwal, and Bhawana Kanth.
 The trio was inducted into the Indian Air Force fighter squadron in June 2016.
 They were formally commissioned by then Defence Minister Manohar Parrikar on 18 June 2016, to serve the nation.

 The Indian Government had decided to open the fighter stream for women in October 2015.

-Chaturvedi’s achievement has put India on the list of the countries, such as Britain, the United States, Israel, and Pakistan, where women are allowed to fly fighter jets.
+Chaturvedi’s achievement has put India on the list of the countries, such as Britain, the United States, Israel, where women are allowed to fly fighter jets.

 Early life and education

 Avani was born on 27 October in 1993.
 Her father, Dinkar Chaturvedi, is a superintending engineer in Water Resource Department of Madhya Pradesh government and her mother is a home maker.
 She completed her schooling from Deolond, a small town in Shahdol district of Madhya Pradesh.
 Completing her Bachelors in Technology from Banasthali University, Rajasthan in 2014 where she joined the college's flying club which fascinated her to fly.
-She passed the AFCAT and further was recommended by AFSB.
+She passed the AFCAT (Air Force Common Admission Test) and further was recommended by AFSB.

 Chaturvedi likes to play chess, table tennis and to do sketching and painting.

 Avani's elder brother, who is an officer in the Indian Army, inspired her to join the Indian Air Force.
 She also has a few hours of flying experience in the flying club of her college Banasthali University.